wolfgangj/bone-lisp/README.md

 ## Why?

 Garbage collection becomes extremely complex internally if you want to support multi-threading, avoid pause-times and handle large heaps well.
-But doing manual memory management is an annoying waste of time for the programmer and usually also error-prone.
+But doing manual memory management is time-consuming and usually also error-prone.
-Explicit regions are both very simple and very fast, but how far can one get with it?
+Explicit regions are both very simple and very fast, but how far can one get with them?
 I want to find out, so I am developing this interpreter.

 Bone Lisp could maybe become useful for soft real-time systems (e.g. as a scripting language for games), some kinds of multi-threaded servers and embedded systems.